icshwi/ecat2/README.md

 >
 ```

 ESS would like to have separated patch files for Etherlab EtherCAT master, so we would like to drop that change in ecat2 respository here.
+Note that for travis ci, the minimal patch file is located patch/PSI directory.

-# Reference
+# References

 [1] Date :Tuesday, February 20 13:58:31 CET 2018